VazkiiMods/Patchouli/docs/patchouli-basics/getting-started.md

 `patchouli_books` folder, the namespace is `patchouli`.
 The name part of the namespaced ID is the name you chose above.

-Note that creating an "en_us" folder means you're creating the "English" version of your book.
-The contents you put in the "en_us" folder are always the "main" ones loaded, so even if your book isn't meant to be natively in english, you need to put your main stuff there.
+Note that creating an `en_us` folder means you're creating the "English" version of your book.
+The contents you put in the `en_us` folder are always the "main" ones loaded, so even if your book isn't meant to be natively in english, you need to put your main stuff there.